intellum/neeman/README.md

 [![Build Status](https://travis-ci.org/intellum/neeman.svg)](https://travis-ci.org/intellum/neeman)

+Neeman is about choosing your battles.
+Spend your time working on things that make a great app and let web views do what they are good at: displaying content, sharing code between platforms and remaining updatable after app store submission.

 ##Turn a web app into a great native user experience.

 Web apps generally can't compete with native navigation.
-However web apps can easily be used on other platforms.
-Many projects require a responsive web app, so why not use the strengths of both?
+Take, for example, the beautiful transitions provided by UINavigationController.

 <img src="http://intellum.github.io/neeman/images/Navigation.gif" width="540" height="294" />